chainstack/docs/docs/tutorials/gnosis/README.md

 ---
 meta:
   - name: description
-    content: Learn how to develop, deploy, and interact with smart contracts on the Gnosis network.
+    content: Learn how to develop, deploy, and interact with smart contracts on the Gnosis Chain network.
   - name: keywords
     content: gnosis xdai tutorial smart contract soulbound
 ---

 # Introduction

-This section guides you through developing applications on Gnosis from scratch.
+This section guides you through developing applications on Gnosis Chain from scratch.

 Learn how to develop, deploy, and interact with smart contracts to [issue simple soulbound tokens](/tutorials/gnosis/simple-soulbound-token-with-remix-and-openzeppelin).